Lounek09/Cyberia.Cdn/README.md

 ## Setup

-> **Note:** This setup procedure is tailored to my specific use case, you can setup.
+> **Note:** This procedure is tailored to my specific use case.
 Feel free to setup the CDN in any way that suits you.

 ### Installation Steps